 If you work for more than one employer, the contribution limit is increased.

-For example, if you are self-employed and work for another employer, you adopt a solo 401k for your self-employed business and your other employer offers a profit sharing plan, you can contribute $55,000 to your solo 401k and another $55,000 as a profits sharing contribution to your other employer plan.
-Therefore, a total of $110,000 may be contributed in 2018 to both plans combined.
+For example, if you are self-employed and work for another employer, you adopt a solo 401k for your self-employed business and your other employer offers a profit sharing plan, you can contribute $56,000 to your solo 401k for 2019 and another $56,000 as a profits sharing contribution to your other employer plan.
+This would result in a total contribution of of $112,000 to both plans combined for tax year 2019.

 The 403(b) Exception